asma-abu/Milestone-Project-1/README.md

 The site won't list any pricing as this will need to be determined via follow up contact.
 There needs to be little persuasion as the audience is coming to the website with the intention to fulfil a goal.

 There will be content to ensure the customer, through a contact page.
-I will include a FAQ page, and a testimonials page along with a portfolio and resume page for this purpose.
+I will a testimonials page along with a portfolio and resume page for this purpose.
 All these things will add value.

 <!-- Insert picture of User Experience Roadmap 3.40 https://learn.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/22905698f3be425d918ebc64c87801b7/b8c5816d7e44420082c37dba0ef7723f/ -->